Frequently Asked Questions

-While concrete floors are relatively easy to maintain, compared with other types of floor surfaces, they aren't completely maintenance free.
+While concrete floors are relatively easy to maintain, compared with other types of floor surfaces, they aren't completely maintenance-free.
 How much maintenance your floor will need largely depends on the amount of traffic it receives.
-The maintenance needs of a residential floor will be much different than those for a floor in a high-traffic commercial or retail environment.
+The maintenance needs of a residential floor will be much different from those for a floor in a high-traffic commercial or retail environment.

 How does the diamond polishing process compare to a "grind and seal" job?

-If concrete is merely ground, and a topical sealer such as epoxy, or urethane is applied on top to make it shiny, it won't have the look of actual polished concrete, nor will it have the feel.
+If concrete is merely ground, and a topical sealer such as epoxy, or urethane is applied on top to make it shiny, it won't have the look of actually polished concrete, nor will it have the feel.
 Think about it: would you varnish your granite?
-That is what you have, if you coat concrete with epoxy, or urenthane.
+That is what you have if you coat the concrete with epoxy or urethane.

-In addition, epoxies and urethanes can delaminate, yellow, or fog, especially of they are subject to moisture coming up through the concrete.
+In addition, epoxies and urethanes can delaminate, yellow, or fog, especially if they are subject to moisture coming up through the concrete.